hansieso/Portfolio/README.md

 # Hans's Portfolio

 Welcome to my general portfolio!
 I'm Hans, and I'm passionate about Design, Coding, Game Development, and Project Management.
 This portfolio showcases a selection of my work and projects in these areas.
-- My main focus is UI/UX, and my portfolio has moved here: https://hansso.framer.website
+**- My main focus is UI/UX, and my portfolio has moved here:** https://hansso.framer.website
 <br>
 <img src="Github Portfolio Pictures/menhotpot.PNG" width="200"/>